 3. PREPARE THE VEGETABLES

 To prepare vegetables for roasting in the oven, start by washing and thoroughly drying them to prevent steaming.
 Next, peel any vegetables with tough skins, like carrots or sweet potatoes.
 Cut the vegetables into even-sized pieces, aiming for uniformity to ensure consistent cooking.
-For harder vegetables, such as carrots or beets, cut them into thinner slices or smaller chunks.
+Cut harder vegetables, such as carrots or beets, into thinner slices or smaller chunks.
 Softer vegetables like zucchini can be sliced thicker or into large chunks.

 4. USE A SPRITZ OF VEGGIE BROTH, LEMON JUICE OR WATER